ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 [{{site.data.keyword.wcaz_short}}]{: tag-blue}

-If you are using {{site.data.keyword.wcaz_short}}Z, you must create an API key and provide it in the settings for your IBM Z Open Editor extension for Visual Studio Code.
+If you are using {{site.data.keyword.wcaz_short}}, you must create an API key and provide it in the settings for your IBM Z Open Editor extension for Visual Studio Code.

 1. When your cloud administrator adds you to the {{site.data.keyword.wca_short}} instance, you receive an invitation to create or log in.